 In addition, the rum extract and orange zest give it a complex, refreshing flavor that cuts through the richness.
-Taking only 6 minutes in the IP, this flan recipe is practically fool-proof and comes out perfect every time!
+Taking only 6 minutes in the IP, this easy instant pot flan recipe is practically fool-proof and comes out perfect every time!

-- Sugars: We’re caramelizing a combo of brown and white sugars for this recipe.
-Aside from sweetness, it also adds a beautiful deep-brown sheen to this dessert.
+- Sugars: To make the sugar syrup we are caramelizing a combo of brown sugar and white sugar for this recipe.
+Aside from sweetness, the brown sugar also adds a beautiful amber color to this dessert.

-- Hot water: Most importantly, it loosens up our caramel so we can pour it into the jars.
+- Hot water: Most importantly, it loosens up the hot caramel syrup so we can pour it into ramekins.

-- Egg: Two pieces plus an egg yolk give both structure and richness to the custard, plus a lovely golden color.
+- Egg: Two whole eggs plus an egg yolk give both structure and richness to the caramel custard, plus a lovely golden color.